shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

     -   #### Imagery
         - Large hero images are used to catch attention and guide the user to the next webpage - naturally stepping through the user journey.
         - Other images are used throughout and act responsively.
 A gallery section showcases an inviting venue.
 Images of food and drinks accompany descriptions of a bar/cafe area for reference.
-        -   Various stock imagery has been used througout the website.
+        -   Various stock imagery and video has been used througout the website.
 I was careful to choose images which complemented the design/ font/ colour scheme of my website.
-Stock photos are sourced from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
+Stock photos/videos are sourced from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).

 - ### Wireframes
     - View wireframe [here](https://github.com/shepuk/CIPROJECT1-QUAYSIDE-ARCADE/blob/main/assets/images/wireframe/wireframe.png)